-Where a high level of education existed for more than 50 years, as is the case in southern Kerala, the decline was without doubt favoured by the action of local pioneering groups.
+Where a high level of education existed for more than fifty years, as is the case in southern Kerala, the decline was without doubt favoured by the action of local pioneering groups.
 Among these, the Syrian Christians may have constituted the avant-garde and have been the first to identify the advantages of investing in the education of their families, and particularly of their daughters.
-According to a recent demographic study (Zachariah, 2001), the higher acceptance of family planning rate of family planning methods among Syrian Christians is one of the reasons why their growth rate declined faster than in the rest of the state's population.
-The rapid increase of the age at marriage among women during the twentieth century is another factor that may account for their early fertility transition.
+According to a recent demographic study (Zachariah 2001), the higher acceptance of family planning rate of family planning methods among Syrian Christians is one of the reasons why their growth rate declined faster than in the rest of the State's population.
+The rapid increase of the age at marriage among women during the 20th century is another factor that may account for their early fertility transition.
 Their fertility level is probably today the lowest in Kerala along with that of the Nayar community.

 The geography of the fertility decline in Kerala is seen to correspond with the implantation of Syrian Christians, who are concentrated between Kollam in the south and Kochi in the north, with a heavy implantation in the Kottayam hills.
 In several taluks of the districts of Kottayam and Kollam, Christianity constitutes the majority religion, among which the Syrian Christians are the most numerous.
 The community constitutes locally a dominant caste, equal to the Nayars, the largest dominant caste in Kerala.
 The community include a large number of merchants who have a historical importance in the pepper trade.
-Syrian Christians rose to prominence in late nineteenth century's Travancore, as they became wealthy landowners, thanks to the rise in prices of plantation crops and to important changes in the land ownership system.
-Whereas the Nayars followed a matrilineal system characterized by large families and impartible properties, Syrian Christians benefited from living in much smaller families and were the main beneficiaries when land became available.
-Syrian
+But Syrian Christians rose to prominence in late 19th century's Travancore, as they became wealthy landowners thanks to the rise in prices of plantation crops and to important changes in the land ownership system.
+Whereas the Nayars followed a matrilineal system characterized by large families and impartible properties, Syrian Christians benefited from living in much smaller families and were the main beneficiaries when land became available.29 Syrian Christians migrated both within Travancore and to the Malabar districts, and later on established migration networks to the USA.

-&lt;sup>27 Statistics by district are gathered in the District Profile 1991 volumes of the census of 1991.
+27 Statistics by district are gathered in the District Profile 1991 volumes of the census of 1991.

-&lt;sup>28 For comparative data on Palakkad and neighbouring Ernakulam and Malappuram districts, see Zachariah et al. (1994).
+28 For comparative data on Palakkad and neighbouring Ernakulam and Malappuram districts, see Zachariah et al. (1994).
 On the socio-historical link between Palakkad and Kongu Nadu, see Pruvost Giron (2002).